 But if you have a lot to move, removal companies can help make the process easier - Which?
-Trusted Traders can help you find a reliable firm.
+Trusted Traders can help you find a reliable firm near you.

-Find out more: choosing a removals company
+- Find out more: how to choose a removals company

-12. Get home insurance
+12. Arrange home insurance

 It’s vital that you have buildings insurance in place on your new home from the day you exchange contracts - in fact, most mortgage providers will make this a condition of lending.